 My Mom used to say I was paying myself – I didn’t understand how valuable that lesson was at the time – but Mom and Dad – THANK YOU!

 Their rule of thumb was to always pay yourself 10% of everything you earned.

 They paid their tithing and then paid themselves before working their way down through the rest of the bills.

 I’m not saying I was always the best saver, but it became a habit to always put at least a little bit of everything I earned into my savings account.
 Sometimes it was only a few dollars, but the habit remained.

 When people ask me, “how much should I pay myself first”, I always say, it isn’t so much the amount that you are saving as the habit you are making.
-When you prioritize saving whenever you have an income you will always end up ahead.
+When you prioritize saving a portion of your income you will always end up ahead.